 Since 1920 the Claremont Chamber of Commerce has been playing a major leadership role in shaping the economic and social growth of the city by encouraging residents and visitors to do business locally.
-Today, over 500 member businesses and individuals continue that tradition of community commitment.
+Today, over 475-member businesses and individuals continue that tradition of community commitment.

-Through the years, the Chamber has developed unique and innovative partnerships between the city's business, civic and residential communities, all designed to develop and maintain a strong, safe and viable city.
+Through the years, the Chamber has developed unique and innovative partnerships between the city's businesses, civic and residential communities, all designed to develop and maintain a strong, safe and viable city.

 The Chamber also coordinates several of Claremont's major community events and recognizes the outstanding achievements in business by presenting prestigious annual awards.